-A reasonable question to ask at the beginning of a child custody or divorce case would be what your future responsibility regarding child support looks like given your circumstances.
-To be sure, although we are about to discover that child support can be a rather straightforward and mathematical issue regarding a family law case it can certainly become a contentious issue depending upon the circumstances of your case.
-There is also a fair bit of information circulating in our world about child support there is more myth than reality.
+A reasonable question to ask at the beginning of a child custody or divorce case would be what your future responsibility regarding child support looks like, given your circumstances.
+To be sure, although we are about to discover that child support can be a rather straightforward and mathematical issue in a family law case, it can certainly become a contentious issue depending upon the circumstances of your case.
+There is also a fair bit of information circulating in our world about child support; there is more myth than reality.

-For that reason, I would like to take some time and discuss with you the most essential pieces of information that I can think of based on my experience representing people just like you in child support, child custody, and divorce cases.
-Whether you are a mother or a father, married or single, the primary caretaker of your child, or something different I think today's blog post contains information that will be helpful No matter what your circumstance or your role as mother or father of a child.
+For that reason, I would like to take some time and discuss with you the essential pieces of information that I can think of based on my experience representing people just like you in child support, child custody, and divorce cases.
+Whether you are a mother or a father, married or single, the primary caretaker of your child, or something different, I think today's blog post contains information that will be helpful, No matter what your circumstance or your role as a mother or father of a child.

 What is child support?

-I'm willing to bet that you have a really good idea about what child support is but for those of you who do not I would like to discuss the topic in greater detail.
-Child support is financial contributions made from one parent to the other during and after a child custody or divorce case.
-These payments are intended to assist the parent with whom the child spends more time and resides with primarily when it comes to paying for the essentials in the life of that child.
+I'm willing to bet that you have an excellent idea about child support, but I would like to discuss the topic in greater detail for those of you who do not.
+Child support is financial contributions from one parent to the other during and after a child custody or divorce case.
+These payments are intended to assist the parent with whom the child spends more time and resides primarily when it comes to paying for the essentials in that child's life.

 Typically, child support is paid by a possessory conservator to the primary conservator.
-For example, if in your divorce case you were named as the parent who has visitation rights to your child that means that your ex-spouse has the right in your final decree of divorce primary residence of your children.
+For example, if you were named as the parent who has visitation rights to your child in your divorce case, that means that your ex-spouse has the right in your final decree of divorce to the primary residence of your children.
 With that said, you will almost certainly find yourself Staring down the possibility of being named as the possessory Conservatory or primary conservator of your children in child support, child custody, or divorce case.
 In my opinion, this is the starkest difference between being named one or the other.

 These child support payments are typically ordered in regular intervals and a specific amount.
-Most often you see child support ordered to be paid once a month typically at the beginning.
-The Child Support division of the office of the attorney general is in charge of receiving child support payments from the possessory conservator and transmitting them to the primary conservator of a child.
-If you are the parent who ultimately must pay child support then payments will go through this agency to your ex-spouse or Co-parent.
+You often see child support ordered to be paid once a month, typically at the beginning.
+The Child Support division of the attorney general office is in charge of receiving child support payments from the possessory conservator and transmitting them to the primary conservator of a child.
+If you are the parent who ultimately must pay child support, then payments will go through this agency to your ex-spouse or Co-parent.

-Once the money is in the hands of your Co-parent then he or she has the responsibility of ensuring that the money is utilized in a way that benefits your child and is in their best interest.
+Once the money is in the hands of your Co-parent, then they have the responsibility of ensuring that the money is utilized in a way that benefits your child and is in their best interest.
 On more than a handful of occasions, I have been asked by mothers and fathers alike whether or not there is a means to keep track of The Child Support money and how it is spent.
 Fortunately or unfortunately, depending upon your outlook, there is no way to keep track of the money once it is sent each month.
-I imagine that the state of Texas would have to employ a large group of people if only to keep track of Child support payments.
+I imagine that Texas would have to employ a large group of people if only to keep track of Child support payments.

 How does child support end up being paid?

 In many ways, you can view a wage withholding order as a kind of automatic deposit or automatic investment into your retirement.
-In the same way, the money can be paid directly to your Co-parent at the beginning of each month with your not having to do anything.
-Of course, it is your responsibility to make sure that the payments are being made and are being received by your Co-parent.
-You can do so by directly communicating with him or her but also by verifying receipt of payment on the office of the attorney general's website.
+In the same way, the money can be paid directly to your Co-parent at the beginning of each month without you having to do anything.
+Of course, it is your responsibility to make sure that the payments are being made and received by your Co-parent.
+You can do so by directly communicating with them and verifying receipt of payment on the office of the attorney general's website.
 You can create a username and password and log into an account showing all the details about your child support situation.

 Should you ever pay child support directly to your Co-parent?

 This is a question that I received with some regularity.
 You may be under the impression that paying your ex-spouse child support directly rather than through the office of the attorney general would be easier and less cumbersome.
 In a way, I can understand where you are coming from with this.
-Nobody wants to have the government play middleman for him or her when it comes to receiving or sending money.
-If you and your Co-parent have a decent relationship you may feel comfortable handing him or her a check each month or paying him or her and whatever means you choose.
+Nobody wants to have the government play middleman for them when receiving or sending money.
+If you and your Co-parent have a decent relationship, you may feel comfortable handing them a check each month or paying them, and whatever means you choose.

 How much child support will you end up paying?

-The first thing we need to do when calculating child support is to determine what your net monthly income is.
+The first thing we need to do when calculating child support is to determine your net monthly income.
 Most people derive their income from one source or at most from two sources.
-Net monthly income takes into consideration money that comes out of your paycheck each month and leaves you with the income that you go home with.
-If you are a parent who will be receiving child support, then you and your attorney must find out any additional sources of income for your Co-parent and make sure those are added into this calculation.
+Net monthly income considers the money that comes out of your paycheck each month and leaves you with the income you go home with.
+If you are a parent receiving child support, you and your attorney must find out any additional sources of income for your Co-parent and make sure those are added into this calculation.

-Once you have a solid idea of what your or your co-parent's net monthly income is then you should begin to consider how many children are before the court.
+Once you have a solid idea of your or your co-parent's net monthly income, you should begin to consider how many children are before the court.
 A percentage of the net monthly income will be paid in child support.
-If you have one child before the court, then 20% of the net monthly income will be paid in child support.
+If you have one child before the court, 20% of the net monthly income will be paid in child support.
 Two children before the court mean 25% of the net monthly income will be paid in child support.
-The percentages will increase by increments of five until you get up to 50% of the paying parent's net monthly income going towards child support.
+The percentages will increase by increments of five until you get up to 50% of the paying parent's net monthly income towards child support.

 The question posed by the title of this blog post is a difficult one to answer.
-An average amount of child support in Texas depends on factors related to the number of children before the court and income.
-Since these issues are so different for many people involved in child support scenarios it really wouldn't make sense to even try to guess at the average amount of monthly child support that you may be expected to pay since I don't know these specific factors for your family.
+An average amount of child support in Texas depends on the number of children before the court and income.
+Since these issues are so different for many people involved in child support scenarios, it wouldn't make sense even to guess the average amount of monthly child support you may be expected to pay since I don't know these specific factors for your family.

 My recommendation will be to pull out your calculator and figure out a rough estimate for yourself even before your family law case begins.
-If you seriously anticipate being the parent who is responsible for paying child support then you can have a much better idea of what your budget will need to look like after a family law case.
-With this information in mind, you can begin to learn how to budget and cut down on your household costs to be able to consistently meet the obligations inherent in paying child support.
+If you seriously anticipate being the parent responsible for paying child support, you can have a much better idea of what your budget will need to look like after a family law case.
+With this information in mind, you can begin to learn how to budget and cut down on your household costs to meet the obligations inherent in paying child support consistently.

 Post-divorce financial implications of a child support obligation

-The most significantly impactful piece of advice that I can give you in regards to planning your post-divorce finances would be to develop a budget and then learn how to stick to it.
+The most significantly impactful piece of advice that I can give you regarding planning your post-divorce finances would be to develop a budget and then learn how to stick to it.
 Many people cringe at the idea of a budget.
-These folks will assume that living on a budget means constraining yourself unnecessarily and never being able to enjoy the money that you do have.
-The reality that you may be experiencing at this time is that you have far less money to spend than you would like and any available funds that you do have to spend on enjoyable things may better be allocated towards paying off debt and things of that nature.
+These folks will assume that living on a budget means constraining yourself unnecessarily and never enjoying the money you do have.
+The reality that you may be experiencing at this time is that you have far less money to spend than you would like.
+Any available funds you have to spend on enjoyable things may better be allocated towards paying off debt and things of that nature.

-On the other hand, If you are the parent who will be receiving child support each month I would not recommend building in The Child Support income as a given each month.
+On the other hand, If you are the parent receiving child support each month, I would not recommend building in The Child Support income as a given each month.
 Hopefully, you find yourself in a situation where your ex-spouse can consistently pay child support to you in full under the obligation of your final decree of divorce.
 However, I have also been doing this long enough to understand that this is not always a reality that people can bank on.

-The other side of the coin to this discussion is that as the parent who receives shot support payments you may find that the Child Support payments are not enough for you to continue to not work or work on a limited basis.
+The other side of the coin to this discussion is that as the parent who receives shot support payments, you may find that the Child Support payments are not enough for you to continue not working or working on a limited basis.
 As a result, finding a full-time job for the first time in years may be in your future.
 This should not be looked on as a negative but as an opportunity for you to develop your skills and professional acumen while displaying and modeling good behavior for your children.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan